Gems, Jewels, Love and Life

 So I looked up a bunch of different recipes for inspiration, and then created my own little concoction.
 And the result was delicious.
 So here it is my friends.
 Hope you enjoy it!

-- 12 medium size dates (Medjool are great) soaked in hot water for about 15 min. to soften them
+- 12 medium size dates (Medjool are great) soaked in hot water for about 15 min. to soften them.

-- 1 cup of coconut milk (unsweetened)
+- 1 cup of coconut milk (or other non-dairy milk)

 - 2 medium size ripe avocados

 - 1/3 cup of cacao powder (I used raw & organic)

 - ½ tsp of pure peppermint extract

 Put the dates (be sure to remove all the pits), coconut milk and avocados in a high speed blender or food processor.
 Start blending on slow and slowly raise the speed to high until mixture is smooth (no date chunks).
 Add the rest of the ingredients and blend some more until super smooth (don't be afraid to leave it in for a while).
 And voila!

 Be sure to taste your pudding and add cacao powder if you'd like it a little more chocolaty (1-2 tsp at a time).
 You can also add a little Stevia if you'd like it sweeter (a pinch at a time as it's very potent).
 Be sure to blend thoroughly.